aws/deep-learning-containers/README.md

     ```
 4. Build the container as described above.
 ### Adding a package
+The following steps outline how to add a package to your image.
+For more information on customizing your container, see [Building AWS Deep Learning Containers Custom Images](custom_images.md).
 1. Suppose you want to add a package to the MXNet 1.6.0 py3 GPU docker image, then change the dockerfile from:
     ```
     # mxnet/training/docker/1.6.0/py3/Dockerfile.gpu